polterguy/polterguy.github.io/tutorials/hyperlambda-hello-world/index.md

 # Hyperlambda Hello World

+5 minute read, bringing you from Hyperlambda _"hello world"_, to selecting items from your database, and returning these over an HTTP REST endpoint as JSON, adding paging and authorization in the process.

 The word _"Hyperlambda"_ originates from _"hyper"_ and _"lambda"_, implying _"web functions"_.
 In order to understand Hyperlambda's usefulness, it is therefor valuable to use Hyperlambda to create an HTTP REST endpoint, or a _"web function"_.
-In this tutorial, we will start out with creating a simple _"web function"_, and end up with retrieving items from your database, and return these to the client as JSON.
-And for kicks, we'll secure our endpoint, only allowing authenticated users to access the endpoint.
-The tutorial is a 10 minute read.

 To create an HTTP REST endpoint, we will need to create a Hyperlambda file.
 Use for instance the _"Files"_ menu item in the Magic Dashboard, and open up the folder called _"modules"_.